 Lessons to be Learned from WDWC

-When it comes to hiring multiple freelance writers in a short period of time, it’s imperative to clearly define your objectives and have a plan for empowering them to do their best work.
+When it comes to hiring multiple freelance writers in a short period of time, it’s imperative to clearly define your objectives.
+You must also have a plan for empowering them to do their best work.
 This sets both sides up for success and minimizes any future challenges or frustrations.
 Inviting open dialogue throughout the course of the partnership is also necessary.
-Doing so equips your writer with the resources needed to do their job well and gives you the green light to provide honest feedback.
+Doing so equips your writer with the resources needed to do their job well.
+It also gives you the green light to provide honest feedback.

 If you’re a company like WDWC and experience an urgent need to engage outside teams, having a conversation about your financial and quality standards is a must.
 This eliminates any confusion around bulk delivery versus maximum effectiveness.
 Any true partnership leaves room for asking questions, coaching, and continual improvement.
 When there is a clear understanding of each other’s needs and expectations, your ability to grow at warp speed will seem nearly effortless.